auseini/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-a-Sketch created using &lt;div> tags that change color when hovered over.
+Etch-a-Sketch created using <div> tags that change color when hovered over.
+Learn how to dynamically create tags and assign them a parent.